 Annual Reporting Measures

-Measure 1 (Initial): Completer effectiveness and Impact on P-12 learning and development.
-(Component R4.1)
+Measure 1 (Initial): Completer effectiveness (Component R4.1)

 Data must address: (a) completer impact in contributing to P-12 student-learning growth AND (b) completer effectiveness in applying professional knowledge, skills, and dispositions.

-Impact on P-12 Learning and Development
+Impact on P-12 Student-learning Growth

-The Missouri Department of Elementary and Secondary Education (DESE) gathers data annually on all first year teachers in the state of Missouri, disaggregated by program.
+The Missouri Department of Elementary and Secondary Education (DESE) gathers data annually on all first-year teachers in the state of Missouri, disaggregated by program.
 The survey is completed by principals of first-year teachers.
 The survey contains a question asking principals to rate first-year teachers’ impact upon students.
 The following document displays data pertaining to first-year teachers who completed an Education program at MWSU.

 Measure 2 (Initial): Satisfaction of employers and stakeholder involvement.
 (R4.2|R5.3| RA4.1)